Accreditation Program and COVID-19: FAQs and Guidance

 Virtual visits follow a similar format to an in-person visit, with meetings conducted via the digital platform of the museum’s choice.

-We acknowledge that your operational data (attendance, revenue, hours open, staffing) in the Self-Study may be different by the time of your visit.
-You will provide an update directly to your Program Officer and Visiting Committee one week before the visit.
-Your Visiting Committee will also review the museum’s current state during the visit.
+We acknowledge that hours open and/or staffing may be different by the time of your visit.
+Your Visiting Committee will observe the museum’s current operation during the visit.

-If you are submitting a Progress Report, it should detail the impacts of the pandemic on the museum’s ability to address the tabling issues.
-If you are submitting a Final Report and will be unable to fully address the tabling issues due to the COVID-19 crisis’ impact on the museum, provide the details, any drafts of plans or documents of what was to be completed as part of the tabling, and a description of when and how the tabling issues will be completed.
+If you are submitting a Tabling Progress Report, it should detail the impacts of the pandemic on the museum’s ability to address the tabling issues.
+If you are submitting a Tabling Final Report and will be unable to fully address the tabling issues due to the COVID-19 crisis’ impact on the museum, provide the details, any drafts of plans or documents of what was to be completed as part of the tabling, and a description of when and how the tabling issues will be completed.

 Eligibility Requirements and Standards